tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/管理角色/创建角色_intl.md

 ### Creating a role for an identity provider

-You need to create an SAML identity provider in CAM before you can create a role for the identity provider.
-For more information about how to create an SAML identity provider, see [Creating an SAML Identity Provider]().
+You need to create a SAML identity provider in CAM before you can create a role for the identity provider.
+For more information about how to create a SAML identity provider, see [Creating a SAML Identity Provider]().

 1. Prepare a trust policy for the role to be created.
 > The fields in a trust policy are specified as below: